-Bruno Dumont follows his oddball 2016 Cannes competition entry Slack Bay with the bold and more divisive rock opera Jeanette: The Childhood of Joan of Arc.
-And as with Slack Bay and 2014’s Li’l Quinquin, Jeanette’s provocations—sacred subject matter paired with pounding death-metal bass drums—add to its sense of humor.
-A sample scene: a sheep bleating off screen while an earnest hymnal is sung into the camera.
+Bruno Dumont follows his oddball 2016 Cannes competition entry Slack Bay with the bold and more divisive rock opera Jeannette: The Childhood of Joan of Arc.
+And as with Slack Bay and 2014’s Li’l Quinquin, Jeannette’s provocations—sacred subject matter paired with pounding death-metal bass drums—add to its sense of humor.
+A sample scene: a sheep bleating off screen while a hymnal is sung into the camera.
 Even the frequently out-of-tune singing and chintzy synthesizer soundtrack add to a sense of levity and play, a tone Dumont’s never pulled off as comfortably as he does here.

 Set in a small swath of 15th-century countryside, the film is a highly fictionalized account of Joan of Arc’s spiritual and nationalist awakening at the height of the Hundred Years’ War.
 The shepherdess and future martyr struggles with her calling through song, first as a precocious eight-year-old (Lise Leplat Prudhomme) and then as an emboldened teenager (Jeanne Voisin), ready to unite France if she can sneak her mission past her parents.

 The flexibility of French director Bruno Dumont’s spiritualism makes the film compelling.